 In my therapeutic work I firmly believe that no one model or approach fits all, instead it is the relationship that provides an environment and space for learning, growth and change and the client and therapist co-create meaning.
 This follows through into my supervisory practice and can help reduce the conflict of bias where supervisor and supervisee have differing theoretical orientation.

 My role as your supervisor is to respond to your learning needs and agenda; it is not to impose an agenda on you.
 We will have regular, protected time for you to reflect on all aspects of your practice.
 Our relationship will be one of consultative supervision – a relationship between professional equals.
-I will expect you to offer me accounts of your counselling and psychotherapy or coaching practice so that we can reflect upon it together.
-My role will be to challenge and support you as a fellow professional, offering evaluative feedback and guidance as appropriate.
+I encourage you to bring your whole self – your thoughts, ideas, hopes, ‘stuckness’, worries, celebrations, fears and ‘mistakes’ – and your practice, to explore and reflect on together.
+My role will be to challenge and support you as a fellow professional, offering evaluative feedback and guidance as appropriate, through the safe environment of relational depth.

 My supervisory model has five key focus areas (Hawkins and Shohet 2013):